 We have already engaged extensively with our residents, businesses, our Local Strategic Partnership and a range of other agencies on how we could achieve all this and we have had many positive and constructive responses.
-This Draft Core Strategy provides an opportunity for further engagement to produce a plan which, with the help of our partner agencies and services, infrastructure providers, businesses and the wider community, can make Rochdale a more prosperous and greener place -a place of choice - where people will want to live, work, visit and do business.
+We are confident that we have a sound Core Strategy for which there is now strong support at all levels.
+With the help of our partner agencies and services, infrastructure providers, businesses and the wider community, we can make Rochdale a more prosperous and greener place -a place of choice - where people will want to live, work, visit and do business.